taycaldwell/riot-api-java/README.md

 If you would like to contribute to this repo, please send a pull request.

 ##Discussion
 Have a suggestion, complaint, or question?
-Tweet me (@itsRithms) for a quick reply, or send me an email (tcaldwel@nmsu.edu).
+[Tweet me](http://twitter.com/itsRithms) for a quick reply, or send me an email (tcaldwel@nmsu.edu).